 The Ordinary taxation belongs to:

-- registered within a delay of maximum one year later than the natural duration of the course and those who have obtained at least 25 ECTS credits from 10th August 2018 to 10th August 2019;
+- Students enrolled within a delay of maximum one year who have obtained at least 25 CFU from August 10, 2019 to August 10, 2020;

 (From 200 Euro to a maximum of 4.655 Euro)

-The Superior taxation is applied to those students who do not fall under the ordinary taxation and are registered within a delay of maximum one year later than the natural duration of the course and who have obtained at least 12 ECTS credits in the period from 10th August 2018 to 10th August 2019.
+The Superior taxation is applied to those students who do not fall under the ordinary taxation and are enrolled within a delay of maximum one year later than the natural duration of the course and who have obtained at least 12 ECTS credits in the period from August 10, 2019 to August 10, 2020.

 (From 550 Euro to a maximum of 5.210 Euro)